-Psychology is the science of behaviour, mind, and body, in both human and non-human animals.
+Psychology is the science of behaviour, mind, and body in both human and non-human animals.
 Behaviour refers to the observable actions of an individual.
 Mind refers to an individual's sensations, perceptions, memories, thoughts, dreams, motives, and other subjective experiences.
 Both of these are inextricably linked to one's fundamental physiology.
 In short, psychological science is a diverse area of study, with research topics that include all aspects of behaviour and experience.
 Basic Concepts of Psychology utilizes an innovative, team-taught approach to the introduction of the content, philosophy, and methods of the broad field of scientific psychology.
-The course contains two interwoven components: (1) a collection of lectures that reflect the research interests of all members of the Department of Psychology at the University of Lethbridge, and (2) corresponding lectures that provide students with real-world applications and theoretical links to the interests of our departmental members.
+In addition to learning about psychological concepts and their real-world applications, the course provides students with an opportunity to meet and hear about the research interests of all members of the Department of Psychology at the University of Lethbridge.